-- mix of fabrics and textures
+- A mix of fabrics and textures

-- a clearly defined, carefully balanced colour scheme
+- A clearly defined, carefully balanced colour scheme

-- neutral walls with pops of colour in the furnishings and accessories
+- Neutral walls with pops of colour in the furnishings and accessories

-- unique knick-knacks, art pieces, and sentimental items
+- Unique knick-knacks, art pieces, and sentimental items

-- combination of contemporary and traditional furniture
+- A combination of contemporary and traditional furniture

 This interior design style lets your clients be themselves, and can result in truly personal and unique spaces.
 Your goal is to successfully combine all those diverse elements into a room that makes sense, and makes a real impact.
 No easy task!
 Eclectic is one of the most challenging styles to pull off well.